basho/basho_docs/source/languages/en/riak/dev/using/commit-hooks.md

 }
 ```

+**Note**: All post-commit hook functions are executed for each create,
+update, or delete.

 ## Post-Commit Hooks

 ### API & Behavior

 Post-commit hooks are run after a write has completed successfully.
 More
-specifically, the hook function is called immediately before the calling process is notified of the successful write.
+specifically, the hook function is called immediately before the calling
+process is notified of the successful write.

-Hook functions must accept a single argument: the object instance just written.
+Hook functions must accept a single argument: the object instance just
+written.
 The return value of the function is ignored.
-As with pre-commit hooks, deletes are considered writes, so post-commit hook functions will need to inspect object metadata for the presence of `X-Riak-Deleted` to determine when a delete has occurred.
-Errors that occur when processing post-commit hooks will be reported in the `sasl-error.log` file with lines that start with `problem invoking hook`.
+As with pre-commit
+hooks, deletes are considered writes, so post-commit hook functions will
+need to inspect the object's metadata for the presence of `X-Riak-Deleted`
+to determine whether a delete has occurred.
+As with pre-commit hooks,
+errors that occur when processing post-commit hooks will be reported in
+the `sasl-error.log` file with lines that start with `problem invoking hook`.

 ##### Example

-The following Erlang post-commit hook creates a secondary index on the `email` field of a JSON object:
+The following post-commit hook creates a secondary index on the `email`
+field of a JSON object:

 ```erlang
 postcommit_index_on_email(Object) ->